freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/state-name-puzzle.md

 <section id='description'>

-This task is inspired by Mark Nelson's DDJ Column "Wordplay" and one of the weekly puzzle challenges from Will Shortz on NPR Weekend Edition <a href="https://www.npr.org/templates/story/story.php?storyId=9264290" target="_blank">[1]</a> and originally attributed to David Edelheit.
-The challenge was to take the names of two U.S. States, mix them all together, then rearrange the letters to form the names of two <i>different</i> U.S. States (so that all four state names differ from one another).
+This task is inspired by Mark Nelson's DDJ Column "Wordplay" and one of the weekly puzzle challenges from Will Shortz on NPR Weekend Edition [\[1\]](https://www.npr.org/templates/story/story.php?storyId=9264290) and originally attributed to David Edelheit.
+The challenge was to take the names of two U.S. States, mix them all together, then rearrange the letters to form the names of two *different* U.S. States (so that all four state names differ from one another).
 What states are these?
-The problem was reissued on <a href="https://tapestry.tucson.az.us/twiki/bin/view/Main/StateNamesPuzzle" target="_blank">the Unicon Discussion Web</a> which includes several solutions with analysis.
-Several techniques may be helpful and you may wish to refer to <a href="https://en.wikipedia.org/wiki/Goedel_numbering" target="_blank">Gödel numbering</a>, <a href="https://en.wikipedia.org/wiki/Equivalence_relation" target="_blank">equivalence relations</a>, and <a href="https://en.wikipedia.org/wiki/Equivalence_classes" target="_blank">equivalence classes</a>.
+The problem was reissued on [the Unicon Discussion Web](https://tapestry.tucson.az.us/twiki/bin/view/Main/StateNamesPuzzle) which includes several solutions with analysis.
+Several techniques may be helpful and you may wish to refer to [Gödel numbering](https://en.wikipedia.org/wiki/Goedel_numbering), [equivalence relations](https://en.wikipedia.org/wiki/Equivalence_relation), and [equivalence classes](https://en.wikipedia.org/wiki/Equivalence_classes).
 The basic merits of these were discussed in the Unicon Discussion Web.
 A second challenge in the form of a set of fictitious new states was also presented.

 </section>